atai44/Pourbaix/README.md

-# Generate Pourbaix diagrams with different sets of free energies
+# Out of date, please see https://github.com/atai44/LeadProject